anoperson/NeuralNetworksForRE/README.md

 Much of this code is modified from: https://github.com/yoonkim/CNN_sentence

+This code is written when i started my deep learning journey so it is not optimal :).

 There are two steps to run this code:

 * Preprocessing: using file ```dist_process_data.py```